kuiperzone/PupNet-Deploy/README.md

     DesktopNoDisplay = false
     DesktopTerminal = false

-You may typically leave `StartCommand` empty, but may set if you wish.
+You may typically leave `StartCommand` empty, but may set it if you wish.

 #### Terminal Application ####
 IMPORTANT: Your terminal application will not be in the user's path by default, so note `StartCommand` and